Property Investment Australia

 As the property owner, you will be liable for land tax in some states as well as local government fees.
 The cost of water is another expense, but in some circumstances, this is passed on to the tenant.
 It’s also worth considering vacancies as a cost of sorts as any time your investment property is not tenanted, there is no income being generated.

-Cost of selling an investment property
+What is the cost of selling an investment property?

 When the time comes to sell, the main costs involved will be from working with a sales agent.
 Agents charge around 2% of the value of the property and on top of that, you will need to pay for additional costs such as marketing and photography.